Feel Like I Have UTI But Test is Negative: Getting Medical Insights Right

 It primarily causes vaginal itching and discharge, but could also lead to burning when urination due to external irritation.
 However, the discomfort is often localized only to the vagina and vulva.

 Characterized as a sudden, compelling urge to urinate that’s difficult to control.
 It often leads to incontinence.
-Frequent urination is also a common symptom without underlying infection.
+Overactive bladder symptoms such as urgency and frequency are common, even without underlying infection.

 Certain STIs like chlamydia and gonorrhea can cause urethral inflammation, which presents as painful urination, discharge, and increased urinary frequency.